 |PTF for Self

-Starting in 2016 our release numbering scheme was changed.
-A CU*BASE GOLD release in February, for example, will be numbered 16.02, and one in May would be 16.05.
+Our release numbering scheme includes the year and the month.
+For example, a CU*BASE GOLD release in February 2021 would be 21.02, and one in May would be 21.05.
 (The month # is based on when online CUs are scheduled to receive the release.)
 All dates are subject to change.
 If a release is rescheduled, the release number will be changed.

 How can I keep track of what’s coming down the road?

 Check out a Big Picture View (the coming year in development)

 Every year at the Leadership Conference we introduce some of the major initiatives and projects that we will be working on over the coming year.
 Check out the presentation from the Leadership Conference for big-picture ideas for your credit union’s next Business Plan.